IBM/ibm-object-csi-driver/README.md

    make container
    ```

-An image named `satellite-object-storage-plugin:latest` is created.
+An image named `ibm-object-csi-driver:latest` is created.
 Please retag and push the image to suitable registries to deploy in cluster.

 # Deploy CSI driver on your cluster